 Homeschool and Educational Vacation Groups

-The price for the 4th Grade Studies Program is $4 for every member of your party making it an affordable option for any sized group.
+The cost for the fourth grade studies program is an affordable option for any sized group.
 In addition, smaller homeschool groups and families looking to do educational trips are encouraged to also participate even if they aren’t affiliated with a larger school.
-The smaller groups will be accommodated by joining their appointment with other 4th grade school tours when there is room.
+The smaller groups will be accommodated by joining their appointment with other fourth grade school tours when there is room.
 These mission tours offer a fascinating look into California’s historical past that is worth making a trip out to Oceanside to see, regardless of where you live or what school you go to.
-The mission asks teachers and guests to plan for a total of 3 hours for their visit to the grounds, but don’t be surprised if you decide you want to stay longer and keep exploring!
+The mission asks teachers and guests to plan for a total of three hours for their visit to the grounds, but don’t be surprised if you decide you want to stay longer and keep exploring!

 For return trips consider their behind-the-scenes tour available on weekends.
 This tour offers the unique chance to visit areas of the mission grounds that are not normally open to the public, and learn historical facts and stories from an expert.
 For times and ticket prices visit Mission San Luis Rey Behind-the-Scenes Tour.